Qarj/WebImblaze-Selenium/MANUAL.md

 Gets various information about the element targeted by the anchor.

-The information includes the element attributes, the text, and if the element is in the current viewport.
+The information includes the element attributes, the text, and if the element is in the current view port.

 If applicable the currently selected drop down option is returned.